Skellods-Network/SHPS4Node/README.md

 - clean up classes (constructors are crowded with methods at the moment)
 - check if plugin is loaded or physically available before trying to use it (e.g. calling event)
 - rewrite function-classes in modules to be real (ES6-)Classes
+- remove (deprecated) iojs code paths
+- setup plugin repository and add plugin-commands for console (and extend plugins module so it can download and install plugins; from code as well for plugins and GUI :) )
+- add better mimeType management and auto-detection
+- plugins should get their own namespace in node-mod-load (see node-mod-load issue #5)